-(1) has been screened for breast or cervical cancer by the Minnesota breast and cervical cancer control program, and program funds have been used to pay for the person's screening;
+(1) has been screened for breast or cervical cancer by any Centers for Disease Control and Prevention (CDC) National Breast and Cervical Cancer Early Detection Program (NBCCEDP)-funded breast and cervical cancer control program, and program funds have been used to pay for the person's screening;

 (2) according to the person's treating health professional, needs treatment, including diagnostic services necessary to determine the extent and proper course of treatment, for breast or cervical cancer, including precancerous conditions and early stage cancer;

-(3) meets the income eligibility guidelines for the Minnesota breast and cervical cancer control program;
+(3) meets the income eligibility guidelines for any CDC NBCCEDP-funded breast and cervical cancer control program;

 (4) is under age 65;